 1065-1067, Title vacant

 Einar r.1067-1078.
 Distant cousin of Thorfinn the Mighty who claimed to be a descendant of Thorfinn Skullsplitter as well.
 Invaded and occupied parts of Strathclyde in the year 1072 before he was defeated by King Malcolm III of Alba at the Battle of Lannraig.
 Killed in the year 1078 in Western Iceland.
-A renown victor in hundreds of personal combats; after spending a summer in the Danish colony of Iceland Jarl Einar met a native thane named Thorgrief the Short; who slain him in a test of arms by putting an Icelandic spjót, or spear, through his eye.
+After spending a summer in the Danish colony of Iceland Jarl Einar met a native thane named Thorgrief the Short; who slain him in a test of arms by putting an Icelandic spjót, spear, through his eye.

 Paul r.1089-1091.
 Youngest son of Thorfinn The Mighty who was named after Paul the Apostle upon his father’s conversion to Christianity in in the year 1050.
 Sent longships against Sweyn Skömolurk Jarl of Österland in 1089.
 Alienated many of his loyal thanes in his later reign with his devout Christian beliefs and practices.
 This included the brandishing of Christian icons and relics in his great hall.
 Died of fever in the year 1091 at Thurso.

 The Life of King Harold Godwinson, the last Saxon King of England